Course Title: Bachelor of Science in Biosciences

 Mature Applicants

-Mature applicants (23+) are welcome.
+Applications from mature students (23+) are welcome.
 Further details at www.tudublin.ie/mature

 If English is not your first language you will need to provide evidence of your English language proficiency as detailed on our website.
 Applicants for this course should have a minimum IELTS (Academic Version) English Proficiency of 6 overall (or equivalent) with nothing less than 6 in each component.

 On graduation, you will be equipped to gain employment in many fields of biological science as a technician/technologist in the biomedical, biopharmaceutical and biotechnology industries.
-You may also avail of career opportunities in state or university research laboratories
+You may also avail of career opportunities in state or university research laboratories.

 - Lab Technician